cowtrix/lrtw/lrtw/wwwroot/blog/Is a Self-Iterating AGI Vulnerable to Thompson-style Trojans.md

 `M` thinks to itself that it has two options:

-- Readjust the training set to to genuinely alter the next model's valuation
+- Readjust the training to to genuinely alter the next model's valuation
-- Readjust the training set to:
+- Readjust the training to:
     1. Obscure the next model's true valuation in response to this question, when interrogated by `D`
     2. Create some goal to include this obfuscation in later models